-While Raising Boys is being promoted as a harmless, feel-good affirmation for "maverick moms," it is in fact an attack on the institution that research shows is the best-suited to raising children—the family.
-Drexler encourages women thinking of having fatherless children to make that "leap of faith."
+Raising Boys is being promoted as a harmless, feel-good affirmation for “maverick moms,” and Drexler encourages women who are thinking of having children without a father to make that “leap of faith.”
 But the rates of all major youth pathologies, including juvenile crime, teen pregnancy, teen drug abuse, and school dropouts, are tightly correlated with fatherlessness.
-Drexler waxes poetic about the nebulous benefits of fatherless parenting, but makes little attempt to explain why fatherless families produce so many troubled and pathological children.
+Drexler waxes poetic about the nebulous benefits of fatherless parenting but makes little attempt to explain why fatherless families produce so many troubled and pathological children.

 The boys raised by the well-heeled, educated San Francisco lesbian couples Drexler studied will probably do better than most fatherless boys because their socioeconomic status is higher.
-But nothing in Drexler’s research indicates that an extra mom can replace the strength, love and modeling a father gives his son.
+But nothing in Drexler’s research indicates that boys don’t need the strength, love and modeling a father gives his son.